ASingh-AGH/BPMN_LLM_2024/README.md

 # Experiment 2 Prompt Engineering

-45 total prompts by 3 models of Two Shot + APE + DSP
+45 total prompts by 5 models of Two Shot + APE + DSP  and Two Shot + APE 2 + DSP

     To note: all prompts were executed in a new chat- none of them are chained.